 Interestingly, two of the four whoremasters were women.
 We will come back to the role whore madams had.
 The so-called johns or whoremongers who visited these brothels were mainly sailors, since Harlingen only had about 10,000 inhabitants back then, of which about half was male.
 The number of adult men was even lower, of course.
 Whores working in these two brothels mainly came from the north of the Netherlands, like Groningen and Leeuwarden (De Mik 1985).

-Brothel keeper Neeltje Sijtsma of the brothel in Vijverstraat St. is also known from the archives for making a plea at the town council in 1875.
+Brothel keeper Neeltje Sijtsma of the brothel on Vijverstraat St. is also known from the archives for making a plea at the town council in 1875.
 She requested that her girls should not be obliged to present themselves for the twice-weekly medical examination with the stadschirurgijn ‘town chirurgeon’ on publicly-known, fixed hours and location.
 This was degrading and humiliating, Sijtsma said.
 The stadschirurgijn supported Sijtsma’s reasonable plea.
 The medical check-up itself was something originating from the penal code during the French period 1794-1815.
 Periodical medical examination had become mandatory for prostitutes to prevent the spreading of venereal diseases.
 After the French period, the Code Pénal of 1810 was abolished, and it was unclear to town administrations whether to regulate sanitation of prostitutes, or not.
-Should public health prevail or was it an immoral pact with evil?
+Should public health prevail, or would that imply you sanctioned an immoral pact with evil?
 Every era is entitled to have its own difficult questions and dilemmas.

 Aside, we found that the port town of Flushing in province Zeeland already had regulated prostitution in 1829 with the ‘Reglement op de zoogenaamde Publieke Huizen en Publieke Vrouwen binnen de Stad Vlissingen’ (regulation concerning so-called public houses and public women within the town of Flushing).
 Another interesting side note.
 When in 1856 the town of Den Helder regulated prostitution, it was Christina K. daughter of a porter, who successfully asked permission to start a brothel.
 As such not very out of the ordinary.
 The sensational thing was Christina’s age, namely 13 years.
 When she was 28, she was the owner of a brothel in the university town of Leiden in province Zuid Holland.
 Quite a career.